Most Common Mercedes-Benz Sprinter Problems

 Sprinter oil cooler leaks are common on the 2007-present models with the OM642 V6 engine.
 The oil cooler seals are where most engine oil leaks occur.

-Mercedes has updated the seals to much better material made from Viton, which increases their life.
+Mercedes has updated the seals to much better Viton material, increasing their life.
 Because it’s difficult to reach the location, the oil cooler is expensive to repair.
-The turbocharger, intake manifold & more have to be removed to gain access to it.
+The turbocharger, intake manifold, and other parts have to be removed to gain access to it.

 Glow Plug Issues

-As with any diesel engine, the glow plugs & modules in Sprinter do not last forever.
-Also, sometimes the stubborn plugs will break off in the cylinder head.
-In most cases, we have the special tools to drill out & extract the glow plug without removing the cylinder head.
-Pricing varies on glow plugs depending on engine & year.
+As with any diesel engine, Sprinter’s glow plugs and modules do not last forever.
+Also, stubborn plugs sometimes break off in the cylinder head.
+In most cases, we have special tools to drill out and extract the glow plug without removing the cylinder head.
+Pricing varies on glow plugs depending on engine and year.

 Injector Issue / “Black Death“